project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 prettify_states(ekets, mm_list)
 ```

 It seems like state 1 is unable to couple to the other 3.
-Let's see this explicitly by starting the simulation off in state 1.
+Let's see this explicitly by starting the simulation off in the other zero energy state (|+,-> - |-,+>).

 ```python
 delta = 0.001